 Tlacochin (MH498v)

-This black-line drawing of the simplex glyph for the personal name Tlacochin (here, attested as a man's name) shows two projectiles (perhaps arrows, spears or javelins, tlacochtli), crossed in the form of an X. Perhaps this structure points to an enclosure (tlacochinamitl), reinforcing the phonetics of tlacochin and leading the reader away from a reading of mitl (arrow).
-These spears have segmentation that suggests they are made from some type of cane, such as bamboo or carrizo.
+This black-line drawing of the simplex glyph for the personal name Tlacochin (an older form of tlacochtli, "Javelin."
+This is attested as a man's name.
+It shows two javelins crossed in the form of an X. Perhaps this structure points to an enclosure (tlacochinamitl), reinforcing the phonetics of tlacochin and leading the reader away from a reading of mitl (arrow).
+These spears have segmentation that suggests they are made from some type of cane, such as bamboo or carrizo (a Spanish term).
 With one spear on top of the other, the effect is somewhat three-dimensional.

 Stephanie Wood

 The absence of fletching is unusual here.
-However, the omission of a carved point is not so unusual in tlacochtli (or tlacochin) glyphs, and this is even true sometimes of other arrows or darts.
-One wonders whether the spear or javelin without the point was a staff that was held by the Tlacochcalcatl.
-It may be relevant to explore possible connections between the names Tlacoch/Tlachoin and the title of the high judge or general, the Tlacochcalcatl.
+However, the omission of a carved point is not so unusual in tlacochtli or tlacochin glyphs, and this is even true sometimes of other arrows or darts.
+One wonders whether the javelin without the point was a staff that was held by the Tlacochcalcatl.
+It may be relevant to explore possible connections between the names Tlacoch and Tlachoin and the title of the high judge or general, the Tlacochcalcatl.

 Stephanie Wood